-- 6.1 To minimise the trimming or removal of indigenous vegetation to avoid loss, damage, or disruption to the high scenic, amenity and indigenous biodiversity values associated with the gully network. - 6.2 To avoid adverse effects of subdivision and development on the gully network, including on its associated landscape, amenity, cultural and indigenous biodiversity values, other areas of indigenous biodiversity and wetlands in Aokautere.
+- 6.1 To require the establishment and ongoing management of the 5 metre no-build setback identified on the Aokautere Structure Plan so as to safely convey stormwater runoff to identified discharge points and protect gully slopes from erosion when land is subdivided. - 6.2 Within the 5 metre no-build setback identified on the Aokautere Structure Plan: avoid structures, landscaping and earthworks, to ensure the functionality of the swales; while - 6.1 To minimiseing the trimming or removal of indigenous vegetation to avoid loss, damage, or disruption to the high scenic, amenity and indigenous biodiversity values associated with the gully network. - 6.2 6.3 To avoid adverse effects of subdivision and development on the gully network, including on its associated landscape, amenity, cultural and indigenous biodiversity values, other areas of indigenous biodiversity, significant natural areas and wetlands in Aokautere.